-This makes sense if you think about.
-Most addicts have been struggling with addiction for years.
+This makes sense if you think about it.
+Most individuals who abuse substances have been struggling with addiction for years.
 It’s simply not reasonable to suggest that 60 days of treatment will undo years of addiction.
 The brain needs time to rewire itself.
 Emotional problems as underlying causes must be dealt with.
-Those with some form of mental illness, whether it’s depression or something else, need time to stabilize, get a proper diagnosis and develop a treatment plan.
+Those with some form of mental illness, whether it’s depression or something else, need time to stabilize, get a proper diagnosis, and develop a treatment plan.

 Day-to-Day Life at a Sober Living Home

 Sobriety depends on structure, routines, and rules in order to eliminate outside influences and to reduce the feelings of seclusion.
 Those moments can trigger a relapse, so day-to-day life in sober living requires a schedule.
 Sober living encourages routines that place importance on treatment, for both addiction and other mental health illnesses.

 Daily life may require residents to participate in house activities, chores, or group activities.
 Sober living houses may permit residents to leave for work or school.
 Most facilities call this option “outpatient treatment.”
 But often therapy, twelve-step meeting attendance, and participation in a house activity are incremented parts of daily life.
 These may include: